jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

 Q: Hello, a question about the Perfect Organism and Even The Odds.
 If I use the ability to strike with double of the attack, (**This Thing is Huge!
-It's...It's Big!** / **Fearless**) and my opponent play even the odds, what happen?
+It's...It's Big!** / **Fearless**) and my opponent plays Even The Odds, what happen?

+A: This **Thing is Huge!
+It's...
+It's Big!** does not actually modify the ATK.
+It is modifying how hard it strikes during combat resolution.
+Normally when you strike, you strike an equal amount to your ATK.
+This power (and the Daredevil one) changes the rules of the game so that you are striking with double that amount, or triple with Amplify.

+^(Source - FB Post - Chad Daniel)

 # [Evil Deadpool](http://vs.tcgbrowser.com/images/cards/big/MFM-005.jpg)
 *Set: Deadpool & Friends*